Select the field of view to map

 There are three methods to collect cathodoluminescence (CL) maps: Unfiltered, wavelength-filtered, and color.
 The appropriate method depends on the type of detector you use.
 See the modes of operation section for more details.

-Within Gatan Microscopy Suite® (GMS) software, go to the CL Imaging or ChromaCL™ technique to collect a map.
-Regardless of the technique (CL Imaging or ChromaCL), use the Scan dialog to collect SEM or STEM images within the GMS software.
+Within DigitalMicrograph® software, go to the CL Imaging or ChromaCL™ technique to collect a map.
+Regardless of the technique (CL Imaging or ChromaCL), the Scan dialog can collect SEM or STEM images within the DigitalMicrograph software.

-• Setup – Defines the pixel time, width, and height (pixels) of the images.
-We recommend capturing that at least one signal in addition to the CL signal.
+- Setup – Defines the images' pixel time, width, and height (pixels).
+We recommend capturing at least one signal in addition to the CL signal.

-• View – Enables live viewing of SEM or STEM images.
-When selected, a new image display window opens on the View workspace each signal you choose within the setup dialog.
+- View – Enables live viewing of SEM or STEM images.
+When selected, a new image display window opens on the View workspace for each signal you choose within the setup dialog.

-Note: The Scan dialog does not control the type of CL information that is present in a CL map captured by the DigiScan™ system.
-Instead, the type of detector and acquisition mode you use defines the CL information.
+Note: The Scan dialog does not control the type of CL information in a CL map captured by the DigiScan™ system.
+Instead, the type of detector and acquisition mode you use define the CL information.

 ChromaCL color maps

 The ChromaCL detector is configured to provide color CL maps.
-Simply select the ColorRGB signal in the DigiScan Setup box alongside the SE and BSE signals, if applicable.
+If applicable, simply select the ColorRGB signal alongside the SE and BSE signals in the DigiScan Setup box.

 CL maps with Monarc and Vulcan

-Collect a wider range of CL maps with Monarc™ and Vulcan™ spectroscopic CL detectors.
-From the CL Imaging palette, to configure the spectrograph and detector for the appropriate acquisition mode:
+Collect a broader range of CL maps with Monarc® and Vulcan® spectroscopic CL detectors.
+From the CL Imaging palette, configure the spectrograph and detector for the appropriate acquisition mode:

-• Polarizer = In or Out – Moves a rotatable polarization filter in or out of the beam path.
-The user is free to define the transmitted polarization angle by entering a value in the range 0 – 180° in the polarization angle text box.
+- Polarizer = In or Out – Moves a rotatable polarization filter in or out of the beam path.
+The user can define the transmitted polarization angle by entering a 0 – 180° range value in the polarization angle text box.

-Note that the bandpass is defined as the range of wavelengths that exit the optical spectrograph.
-For example, when the spectrograph wavelength is set to 525 nm, a bandpass of 5 nm corresponds to light in the wavelength range 522.5 – 527.5 nm passing through the spectrograph.
+Note that the band pass is the wavelength range that exits the optical spectrograph.
+For example, when the spectrograph wavelength is set to 525 nm, a band pass of 5 nm corresponds to light in the wavelength range 522.5 – 527.5 nm passing through the spectrograph.

-During CL Imaging, it uses a photomultiplier tube (PMT) or diode to measure the CL intensity at each pixel.
+During CL Imaging, a photomultiplier tube (PMT) or diode measures the CL intensity at each pixel.
 The size of the CL signal can change by many orders of magnitude depending on the sample, SEM settings, and spectrometer state.
 Use the Detector Control palette to increase or decrease the sensitivity of the CL system.

 Recipe-driven acquisition of maps (Monarc only)

-GMS software allows you to define, recall, and execute a sequence of maps using the MultiMap palette.
-When the + icon is selected, the software stores the current DigiScan, spectrograph, and detector settings, then defines a sequence of maps.
+DigitalMicrograph software allows you to define, recall, and execute a sequence of maps using the MultiMap palette.
+When the + icon is selected, the software stores the current DigiScan, spectrograph, and detector settings and then defines a sequence of maps.
 The user may name these steps to their liking and save a recipe for recall later.